interlay/interlay.github.io/docs/guides/lending.md

 To ensure that loans are always over-collateralized, such that borrowers maintain an economical interest to repay their loans, under-collateralized loans need to be liquidated.
 This can be done by repaying the borrowed tokens on behalfs of the borrower to receive the borrowers collateral, including a premium.
 This guide instructs users how to process a liquidation of an under-collateralized loan using polkadot.js.

+For an automated liquidation bot, see [here](https://github.com/interlay/bots/tree/master/bots/lending-liquidator).
+Overall, we recommend the automated bot or a script for liquidations.

 At the end of this guide you will know how to:

 - [x] [Funded your wallet with the debt token and gas token](#_1-fund-wallet)